tier2tickets/Knowledge-Base/content/integration/connectwise.rst

 To do this in Manage, go to System -> Setup Tables -> Integrator Login

 You will want to create a new one.
-We don't actualy need the credentials.
+We don't actually need the credentials.

-On this screen make sure to fillout the fields as described:
+On this screen make sure to fill out the fields as described:

 - Access Level: All Records